 Like a lot of sales professionals, BANT was among the first sales strategies Tecle learned after joining Dell in 2006.
 At the time, the framework helped save time for him and the prospect.

-Five years later, Tecle moved to the healthtech startup Everyday Health.
-It was then that he started to see the limitations of the framework.
+It was only five years later, when Tecle moved to a healthtech startup, that he started to see the limitations of the framework.
 The usual line of questions in BANT, like “What is your budget?” and “Do you have the authority to make a decision?” didn’t register with the doctors his team sold to.

 It wasn’t always this way.
 There was a time when the acronym proved useful, but the buying process has evolved — and so has sales.